dguest/ftag-opt-framework/README.md

 The commit requirement can be overridden (with the `-f` flag), but _use this with caution!
 It will make your ntuples hard to reproduce 6 months from now._

+Also note that this script isn't smart enough to know which packages you've checked out.
+If you want your ntuple to be reproducable, please add a script that checks out _a specific tag_ of any added packages.

 See `scripts/ftag-grid-sub-rnnip.sh` for an example that wraps this script.

 With the "old" scripts